libling/sbt-hackling/README.md

 ## Libling

-Libling is an alternative way to add dependencies to your project.
+Libling is a way to add dependencies to your project as plain Scala sources.
 It is intended for simple snippets of code or small libraries (for now).

 ## Motivation